samplchallenges/SAMPL-containers/tutorials/BuildYourOwnDockingContainer.md

 * As stated in [OutputRequirements](https://github.com/samplchallenges/SAMPL-containers/blob/main/tutorials/BuildYourOwnDockingContainer.md#output-requirements), the last two lines of `stdout` output must be your two `key value` pairs.

+## A Note about Intermediate Files
+* Please do not use `output_dir` to store your intermediate files
+* You can store your intermediate files in a temporary directory or in any directory other than the `output_dir`, these files should die when your container finishes executing.

 ## Example Python Main Function Definition
 > Every docking container you build for SAMPL challenges should include a main file with a main function that looks similar to the code block below.
 The following docking main template meets all input and output requirements mentioned above.